394-win22/Fresh-Stretch/README.md

 Currently the application does not automatically send emails.

 ## Styling Library
-This app uses React Bootstrap as well as Ant Design
+This app uses React Bootstrap as well as Ant Design.